Interdisciplinary Science and Technology Building 12, located on ASU's Polytechnic campus.

 Troy McDaniel – haptic interfaces, haptic intelligence, sensory augmentation, smart multimedia

-Ehsan Dehghan-Niri – acoustic imaging, non-destructive testing, robotic inspection, in-situ quality control
+Ehsan Dehghan-Niri – acoustic imaging, non-destructive testing, robotic inspection and in-situ quality control

 Students and faculty in the School of Manufacturing Systems and Networks have access to the latest manufacturing technologies for working on projects and conducting research.